Estimated reading time: 6 minutes

 Quick tip: Ever hear of keyword-stuffing?
 If yes, keep avoiding it!
 If not, it’s when you assign a keyword to a post or page and purposely overuse it to manipulate search engine rankings.
 GoogleBot is more intelligent than you think!
-Your site can be penalized, flagged, or even blocked!
+As a result, your site can be penalized, flagged, or even blocked!

 Use Long Tail Keywords

 Next, try experimenting with long-tail keywords.
 Long-tail keywords consist of three to five-word phrases that are very specific to whatever someone is searching for.
 If you figure out the right combo, it’ll show!
 Plus, usually, when people search for things in a super-accurate way, they’re looking to buy!
 Or maybe they’re just researching?
 Either way, they know what they want.

 How to Find the Keywords People Search for

-To get an idea of which keywords are used the most, use Google Suggest and the Google AdWords Keyword Planner.
+To get an idea of which keywords get used the most, use Google Suggest and the Google AdWords Keyword Planner.

 Google Suggest finds phrases people use when searching (queue: long-tail keywords!)
 Also, when searching on Google, pay close attention to the bottom of the page.
 (You’ll notice additional suggestions.)

 Google’s Keyword Planner is a valuable tool.
 To figure out how often keywords are being searched (in real-time), use the “Traffic Stat” view.
 Also note, that the “Competition” view is a debatable stat to follow (for some).
 It indicates the number of online advertisers the keyword has linked to and falls on to a scale of “low, medium, and high.”

 2. Add SEO to Images!

 So how many images should be in a single blog post?
 A recent study from Blogpros.com shows to include at least one photo for about every 350 words.

 3. Resize Your Images